Local religious community comes together to bring awareness to family separations

 “The trauma that they [the children] are going through is heartbreaking,” said Ramos.

-Rep. Tina Orwall, D-Des Moines and Rep. Mia Gregorson, D-SeaTac, were also in attendance.
+Rep. Tina Orwall, D-Des Moines, and Rep. Mia Gregorson, D-SeaTac, were also in attendance.

 Orwall said this issue impacts her district immensely as it’s home to a culturally diverse community.

-Marvista Elementary School Principal Melissa Pointer, who attended the event, said three students have been effected by the policies and lost their mother to deportation last month.
+Marvista Elementary School Principal Melissa Pointer, who attended the event, said three students have been affected by the policies and lost their mother to deportation last month.

 The event comes at the heels of an outcry from local elected officials who’ve responded to the “zero-tolerance” policy put in place by U.S. Attorney General Jeff Sessions, which is criminally prosecuting all border crossings.